CodersInDev/overshare/README.md

 Overshare will one day be a photo-sharing web app to rival mySpace or even friendsreunited.
 Today, however, it is just a shell of its future self.

 ##Why are we building Overshare?
+People need yet another platform to share all the mundane aspects of their lives.

 ##What Overshare does?
-In two days, overshare will do all of the below and more.
-Currently, it has none of the functionality below.
-All it does right now is allow you to drag and drop (or select from computer) files into an upload box.
-A thumbnail of the image will be generated.
-If you approve, you may hit the "Overshare" button to upload the file to the server.
-Nothing at all will happen, but you should feel free to press the button anyway.
-You can also create a new user.
-The endpoints are working but the front-end is not yet linked.
-We use levelDB to store our users with the email has a key and a hash as the value which represent the password.
-The endpoints for the authentication also work, the next step is to store the user information into cookies.
+In the future, overshare will do all of the below and more.
+Currently, a user can register for the service and log in using their email address and a chosen password, or using their Twitter account.
+When the new user registers, they will receive a welcome email to congratulate them on choosing to start oversharing their lives.

 * User login
  * [x] Social media authentication